 “As Media Moves People: Notes on the History of (Mis)information,” in (Re)rites of Passage: Asian Canada in Motion, Jasmine Gui, V.T.
 Nayani, Khanh Tudo, Aaditya Aggarwal, and Philbert Lui, eds.
 Toronto: Toronto Reel Asian International Film Festival, 2021, 88-95.

-“The People’s Algorithms: Social Credits and the Rise of China’s Big (Br)other,” in The Politics of New Numbers, Robert Salais and AM Mennicken, eds.
-Basingstoke: Palgrave Macmillan, forthcoming 2020.
+“The People’s Algorithms: Social Credits and the Rise of China’s Big (Br)other,” in The New Politics of Numbers: Utopia, Evidence and Democracy, Andrea Mennicken and Robert Salais, eds.
+Basingstoke: Palgrave Macmillan, 2021, 71-95.

 “Unreal Estate: Postsocialist China’s Dystopic Dreamscapes,” Postsocialist Landscapes: Real and Imaginary Spaces from Stalinstadt to Pyongyang, Thomas Lahusen and Schamma Schahadat, eds.
-Bielefeld: Transcript, forthcoming 2020.
+Bielefeld: Transcript, 2020, 305-320.